systemctl start/status/stop/restart wazuh-manager

 affected_items

-List with each of the successfully affected items in the request.
+List each of the successfully affected items in the request.

 total_affected_items